Applequist/Applequist.github.io/src/content/blog/the-FP-epiphany-functors.md

 ---
-title: 'The FP Epiphany - Functors'
+title: 'The FP Epiphany (Part 1) - Functors'
 description: 'A serie about learning functional programming.
 This post is about functors.'
 pubDate: 'Sep 27 2024'
 updatedDate: 'Sep 29 2024'